Larry King, TV host who gave boldface names a cozy forum, dies at 87

 Mr. King, who collected Emmy and Peabody awards, conducted 50,000 interviews before leaving CNN in 2010 amid declining ratings.
 Into his 80s, he continued to appear on smaller cable outlets, notably the state-financed Russian television network RT, and on shows streamed online through a production company Mr. King founded with Mexican billionaire and telecom mogul Carlos Slim, Ora TV.

-The son of Jewish immigrants from Russia, Mr. King was born Lawrence Harvey Zeiger in Brooklyn on Nov.
+The son of Jewish immigrants from Eastern Europe, Mr. King was born Lawrence Harvey Zeiger in Brooklyn on Nov.
 19, 1933.
 His father, who ran a bar and grill, died of a heart attack when Larry was a boy.
 His mother raised him and a younger brother.
 He later told New York magazine that he attributed their survival to government assistance, a belief that fueled his “undying liberalism.”

 After dropping out of high school, he held odd jobs before moving to Florida.
 At a radio station, he found work as a janitor but made clear his ambition to go on the air.
 He got his chance in 1957, when a disc jockey missed his shift.
 The station manager, advising a less Jewish-sounding name, christened him Larry King.

-Mr. King soon started an interview program at Pumpernik’s Deli, a well-known hangout for celebrities.
+Mr. King soon started an interview program at Pumpernik’s deli, a well-known hangout for celebrities.
 Before long he had his own radio show, television program and a column in the Miami Herald.
 But by the end of the 1960s, he was gambling compulsively, on his fifth marriage and deeply in debt.

 He allegedly stole $5,000 from industrialist Louis E. Wolfson, leading to grand larceny charges against Mr. King in 1971.
 The charges were eventually dropped because the statute of limitations had expired, but the host continued over the next several years to face problems over bad checks and debts exceeding $300,000.

 He was fired from the radio station, and his lucrative connections to the TV and newspaper industries disintegrated.
-Mr. King worked as a publicist for a thoroughbred racetrack, among other jobs.
+Mr. King worked as a publicist for a thoroughbred racetrack, among various jobs.
 In 1975, a sympathetic radio station manager gave him back his old job, and he slowly rebuilt his career, even as he filed for bankruptcy protection in 1978.

 Around that time, Mutual radio lured Mr. King for a national late-night talk show based at studios in Arlington, Va.
 This incarnation of the “The Larry King Show,” which featured show business and government newsmakers as well as offbeat personalities, ran from midnight to 5:30 a.m. (later cut back to 5) and drew a following that made him a star.